 Note: The information presented here is an abbreviated version of our formal General Information for Tours to Panama.
 Its purpose is solely to give readers a sense of what might be involved if they took this tour.
 Although we do our best to make sure what follows here is completely accurate, it should not be used as a replacement for the formal document which will be sent to all tour registrants, and whose contents supersedes any information contained here.

 The recently built Canopy Lodge is opulent, with large staterooms, balconies and all new fixtures.
-The Canopy Tower has a free public Internet terminal and Wifi, and the Lodge has a public computer and limited Wifi in the dining area.
-Single rooms at Canopy Lodge have been recently renovated and are all large and modern with ensuite bathroom facilities.
+The Canopy Tower has a free public Internet terminal and wifi, and the Lodge has a public computer and limited wifi in the dining area.
+Single rooms at Canopy Lodge have been recently renovated and are all large and modern with en suite bathroom facilities.

 The last night of the tour will be spent at the Country Inn Amador, a fully apportioned hotel just west of Panama City along the Pacific entrance of the Panama Canal.

 FOOD: Breakfasts will involve fresh fruit, cereal, yoghurt, eggs, bread and a meat dish.
 Some lunches will be picnic and some will be held at the lodges.
 All dinners will be at either the Canopy Tower or Canopy Lodge, save for the final dinner at the hotel in Panama City.
 The food is of very good quality and features local produce and seasonings.

 WINGS tours are all-inclusive and no refunds can be issued for any missed tour meals.

 TRANSPORTATION: Transportation during the tour is by specially modified rainforest trucks, or by vans and comfortable buses.
 Transfers from the airport and between hotels will be by 15-passenger vans.